What is differential geometry: curves and surfaces: The remarkable theorem

 that is, the Gauss curvature of $\Sigma$ at $p$ is the same as the Gauss curvature of $\Sigma^{*}$ at $p^{*}$. \end{thm}

-This theorem was proved by Carl Friedrich Gauss \cite{gauss} who called it the \emph{Remarkable theorem} ( \emph{Theorema Egregium}).
-The theorem is indeed remarkable because the Gauss curvature is defined as a product of principal curvatures which might be different at these points; however, according to the theorem, their product cannot change.
-In other words, the Gaussian curvature is an {}\emph{intrinsic invariant}.
+Recall that the Gauss curvature is defined as a product of principal curvatures which might be different at the points $p$ and $p^*$; however, according to the theorem, their products are the same.
+In other words, the Gaussian curvature is an \textit{intrinsic invariant}.
+This theorem was proved by Carl Friedrich Gauss \cite{gauss} who justifiably called it {}\emph{remarkable} ({}\emph{Theorema Egregium}).

-In fact the Gauss curvature of the surface at the given point can be found {}\emph{intrinsically}, by measuring the lengths of curves in the surface.
+In fact, the Gauss curvature can be found \textit{intrinsically}, by measuring the lengths of curves in the surface.
 For example, the Gauss curvature $K(p)$ appears in the following formula for the circumference $c(r)$ of a geodesic circle centered at $p$ in a surface:

-The theorem implies for example that there is no smooth length-preserving map that sends an open region in the unit sphere to the plane. \footnote{There are plenty of non-smooth length-preserving maps from the sphere to the plane; see \cite{petrunin-yashinski} and the references therein.} This follows since the Gauss curvature of the plane is zero and the unit sphere has Gauss curvature 1.
-In other words, there is no map of any region on Earth without distortion.
+The theorem implies, for example, that there is no smooth length-preserving map that sends an open region in the unit sphere to the plane. \footnote{Smoothness is essential --- there are plenty of non-smooth length-preserving maps from the sphere to the plane; see \cite{petrunin-yashinski} and the references therein.} This follows since the Gauss curvature of the plane is zero and the unit sphere has Gauss curvature~1.
+In particular, any geographic map has to have distortions.

-\parit{Proof.} Choose a chart $(u,v)\mapsto s(u,v)$ on $\Sigma$ and set $s^{*} =f\circ s$.
-Note that $s^{*}$ is a chart of $\Sigma^{*}$ and
+\parbf{Proof.} Choose a chart $(u,v)\mapsto s(u,v)$ on $\Sigma$, and set $s^{*} =f\circ s$.
+Note that $s^{*}$ is a chart of $\Sigma^{*}$, and